SumiSastri/music-catalog/README.md

 ## FRONTEND FOLDER STRUCTURE
 - create a front-end folder
 - npx create-react-app client
-- this creates the client side node modules, git-igore package-lock-json src and public files/folders
+- this creates the client side node modules, git-ignore package-lock-json src and public files/folders
 - in the client-side package-json files add your proxy local host under the eject scripts
 - in the server-side package-json files add scripts to run the client and server side